maiSwann/app-mvc/README.md

 # MVC

-Deal with the MVC pattern
+**Deal with the MVC pattern.**

+The project is  simple custom view to learn the MVC pattern.